AndreM0810/AndreM0810/README.md

    I wrote a Hello World program (of course) and my excitement was through the roof.
 After that I wrote a couple of pther simple scripts and moved on with my life.

    A few days later I saw another python tutorial, this time it was someone coding a terminal version of Tic-Tac-Toe.
 "Wait...
-THAT'S HOW YOU MAKE GAMES?!?!"
-I was, once again, thrilled.
+THAT'S HOW YOU MAKE GAMES?!?!".
+Well, that is one way to do it, however I was, once again, thrilled.

    From then on I never stopped coding and kept learning and improving everyday a little more.